STA 9750 Lecture #8 In-Class Activity: More ggplot2 - Chloropleths and Cartograms + Tools for Interactive Data Analysis

 Look at all this wasted space!↩︎

-2. The word “areal” is a homonym to the word “arial”, but don’t get them confused.↩︎
+2. The word “areal” (area based) is a homonym to the word “arial” (the font) or “aerial” (relating to flight or the atmosphere), but don’t get them confused.↩︎

 3. These are roughly the 12 counties served by the MTA (NYC Bus and Subway, MetroNorth, LIRR) and which capture most of the commuting population of NYC.↩︎